frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Table: healthcare.patient
 - Type: `table` · Rows: `22` · Size: `64.00 KB`

 > This table serves as a master record for storing core demographic, contact, and insurance information for individuals within a healthcare system.
-It functions as the central source of truth for identifying and managing patient data across the application.
+It functions as the central source of truth for identifying and managing patient data, with each row representing a unique patient.
 This table is the primary reference for patient identity, linking to other tables like `encounter` to associate each patient with their specific medical visits or interactions.
 The inclusion of an `insurance_id` points to its use in billing and administrative workflows, while indexes on `last_name` and `date_of_birth` suggest these fields are critical for frequent patient lookups.

 ###### Columns
 | Column | Type | Nullable | Default | PK | FK | Details | Description |